mpetyx/siren-client-python/README.md

 =======================

-A generic client for consuming an Hypermedia API utilising Siren.
+A generic client for consuming Hypermedia API's which utilise [Siren](https://github.com/kevinswiber/siren) for the entity schema.

 The client consumes the Siren and creates objects which represent the various Siren Objects.
 This library does not provide a transport mechanism to access the